Transform Your Neovim into an IDE: A Step-by-Step Guide

 In the previous edition of this post, I used nvim-cmp as the completion plugin.
 However, I found its configurations too complicated.
 This time, I am using blink.cmp plugin for a simple setup and better performance.

-Let’s add this plugin in plugins.lua
+Let’s add this plugin to the plugins.lua

 ... -- rest of the configuration